 - if so, whether ERISA preempts the claims brought under the emergency-care statutes.

-The Fifth Circuit Texas referred these questions of law to the Supreme Court of Texas, which is set to hear oral arguments from both sides this month.
+The Fifth Circuit Texas referred these questions of law to the Supreme Court of Texas.
 Written appellate briefs on the case (No. 21-20168) were filed between April and June of this year.
+Oral arguments were heard on September 20.
+A decision is expected in the next 6 to 9 months.

 Does the Texas Insurance Code Authorize Doctors to Bring a Private Cause of Action?